Ice-Abyss/Ice-Abyss/README.md

 <br>

-* :wave:Hello,I am IceAbyss,a junior high school student:school:.
+* :wave:Hello,I am IceAbyss,a high school student:school:.
 * :book:My favorite programming language is Python:snake:.
 * :pencil:I enjoy writing code, it brings me joy:smile:.
 * :bust_in_silhouette:My dream is to be a full stack engineer:globe_with_meridians:.
-* 😀The high school entrance examination is over, the summer vacation is coming, I can learn computer programming, happy!😀
+* 🙂Summer vacation is over, I have to go to school again🤔.
-* 😊I made a website to write my blog :https://iceabyss.github.io Welcom to see:)✌
+* 😊I made a website to write my blog :https://iceabyss.tk Welcom to see:)✌

 <br>